mrubinsk/horde-dev-vagrant/README.md

       of the image.
 If you change the git-master-image you also need to change the provided horde-conf.php file as well.

+    - For the git images, any change to base configurations may require corresponding changes to various horde config files.
+E.g., changing the administive user/password will require corresponding change in imp's backend file for cyrus etc...

 Available images:

 git-master-dev: Current git master.

+git-master-cyrus: Current git master using cyrus-imapd with kolab annotations
+                  available instead of stock dovecot.

 pear-horde-5.2: Installs the current Horde Groupware Webmail Edition.